YMandarin/Chatserver/README.md

 # Chatserver
-This is a simple web-based chatserver \n it's a school task
+This is a simple web-based chatserver

+it's a school task